 The liturgical calendar is a way that some churches organize the year into three types of seasons and days: feasts, fasts, and ordinary time.
 Advent and Lent are seasons of repentance, preparation and fasting.
 The seasons of Christmas and Easter are the longer seasons of celebrations and feasting.
 Most of the days of the year are are neither feasting or fasting; they are ordinary.

-As we go through the year and progress through the various seasons many things change: the daily bible readings, the decorations of the church, the hymns and prayers, and the food that we eat.
-Chene Heady, in an article about the liturgical calendar says that, “[i]f we will allow it, the liturgical calendar will shape us at a level deeper and more fundamental than consciousness itself…[m]any holy men and women through the ages… have set their internal clock to the liturgical calendar and have found their lives reshaped in the process — for the purpose of the liturgical calendar is to orient our days around the person of Jesus.”
+the liturgical calendar says that, “[i]f we will allow it, the liturgical calendar will shape us at a level deeper and more fundamental than consciousness itself…[m]any holy men and women through the ages… have set their internal clock to the liturgical calendar and have found their lives reshaped in the process — for the purpose of the liturgical calendar is to orient our days around the person of Jesus.”
 I didn’t know all of that when I began, but evidently reorientation is what had happened to me.
 Without realizing it I had started viewing food through the context of the liturgical calendar.

 But Why Did The Liturgical Calendar Change How I Viewed Weight Loss?